How to Get Better Open Rates with Email Preheaders

 Less than three seconds.

-That’s the average amount of time you have to capture a subscriber’s attention in his or her crowded inbox, according to a study from marketing company Movable Ink.
+That’s the average amount of time you have to capture a subscriber’s attention in his or her crowded inbox.
 Talk about a short window.

 So what’s an easy way to make an impact and stand out?
 Include an email preheader in each message you send.

 When viewing a message in your inbox, an email preheader — also known as the Johnson Box or preview text — is a snippet of text shown next to or underneath the subject line.

 How long is the ideal email preheader text length?

 The email preheader length will vary by device and which Internet Service Provider (ISP) like Gmail or Yahoo! subscribers use.
 However they are typically between 50 to 100 characters or about 6 to 11 words.

 Below, you can see an email preheader example on a desktop inbox, and another on a mobile inbox.

 When written well, an email preheader is a powerful tool to improve your open rate.

 Unfortunately, many email marketers don’t take advantage of the preheader.
 They spend lots of time crafting the perfect subject line, but barely think twice about this very important piece of text.
 So they leave it blank, or fill it out with some generic information.